Roadside Zoos on Notice as PETA Keeps the Pressure On

 Project Survival Cat Haven

-A sham “conservation” organization in Dunlap, California, Project Survival Cat Haven puts big cats on display so that tourists can gawk at them.
+A sham conservation organization in Dunlap, California, Project Survival Cat Haven puts big cats on display so tourists can gawk at them.
 Following a tip from PETA, federal officials cited the facility over the unsafe transport of a 6-week-old cougar kitten—who, in nature, would have still been nursing and learning how to hunt.
 According to the inspection report, the kitten was sitting on the laps of staff and on the floor of a moving vehicle.

 Three Monkeys Photo Emporium

-A USDA inspection that stemmed from a PETA complaint revealed that staff had placed capuchins on customers’ shoulders for a photo shoot without ensuring direct control of the animals, risking injury to both them and customers.
+A USDA inspection that stemmed from a PETA complaint revealed that staff had placed capuchins on customers’ shoulders for a photo shoot without ensuring that they had direct control of the animals, risking injury to both them and customers.
 Officials also observed an otter pacing along an enclosure wall and tossing her head, likely due to mental anguish.

 Utah Reindeer